0xMetr0/PetBot/README.md

 ## Misspelled Name Responses

 The `error_messages` list contains responses that the pet will give if its name is misspelled.
-This adds a fun, realistic touch to the bot's behavior.
-The `!MISSSPELL1` and `!MISSSPELL2` commands allow you to trigger these responses directly.
+The `/MISSSPELL1` and `/MISSSPELL2` commands allow you to trigger these responses directly.

 ## Note on Privacy